Bidding a Friend Farewell

 The other holiday I vividly and fondly recall bonding with Steve Wanyee was the April of 1997.
 Those of us who were alive and kicking back then remember that to be the year the witty, charismatic and beautiful Princess Diana was killed in a road accident somewhere in Europe.

-Like 1993, we also spent much of the daytime of that 1997 holiday grazing cattle on our father's piece of land.
+Like in December of 1993, we also spent much of the daytime of that 1997 April holiday grazing cattle on our father's piece of land.
 But I can't ever remember Paddy being part of the gang; maybe he had realized he was too old to keep company with such little kids as Steve Wanyee, Symo and I.

 What comes to my mind when I think of that holiday were the heavy rains that pounded incessantly.
 Later on (and I didn't know why), I often felt that no other April holiday had as much rain as we had in 1997.
 Or maybe it's due to the global warming that has been the talk of the town.